chesahkalu/MoodCheck/README.md

     ```
 ## Hosting on AWS

-The Moodcheck App is currently hosted on AWS EC2 instance.
+The Moodcheck App is currently hosted on AWS EC2 instance [here](http://ec2-3-87-160-149.compute-1.amazonaws.com:8080/).
 Below are the steps and directions used to host the app on AWS.

 1. Launch an `EC2 Instance` on AWS
     - Log into the AWS Management Console and navigate to the `EC2` Dashboard.